atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 The greatest form of looksmaxxer art is the *BP edit*.
 Camille Paglia would probably say BP edits follow in the ancient Greek tradition for their depiction of the glorious and shining Apollonian androgyne's victory over the aeternal Dionysian cave-vagina.
 Or something like that.

 BPers are obsessed with a select few male models whose faces they believe to fit perfectly within the objective and millimeter-precise standards of "Chad": Sean O'Pry, Jordan Barrett, Francisco Lachowski. (you'll notice these names overlap a lot with 2013 Wattpad fancasts).
-The BP edit will typically begin with a Normie/Becky or sub-3
+The BP edit will typically begin with a Normie/Becky or even a sub-5 saying that looks don't matter, etc. Then a literal black pill will come flashing on screen, followed by a montage of these models and a few looksmaxxers

 - Looksmaxxers are self-destructive Narcissuses whose sexual fixation seems to be themselves--- and not women---in spite of their supposed ideological basis (consider "BP edits").
 There is a very Don Quixote/PUA aspect to their methods in that they seemingly have no care at all in becoming hitched or even having enjoyable sex (i.e. more than five minutes with one plastered person at a time).
 It is literally all based on numbers.
 They have extremely strong preference for certain "strong" features, even those that are "unfeminine".
 Hence their ideal woman (the "true Eve") ends up resembling the looksmaxxer himself (rather than anyone else).
 (TANGENT: they lowkey fw the dolls??)